qinritukou/qna-bot/README.md

 This project relies on a FAQ model that you need to train first.
 Follow these steps to train the model:

- 1. Create a dataset in the `training` project folder.
-Please follow the guidelines on [the Wiki](https://github.com/wmeints/qna-bot/wiki/Create-a-dataset) for this.
- 2. From within the `training` project, run the command `mvn exec:java` to start the training process.
- 3. Within the `models/` folder  there should now be a bin file with the trained model.
-Copy this file to the `service` project folder.
+ 1. Edit the questions and answers file in `./data` you can refer to answers by the unique index for the answer.
+ 2. Package the training application by running `mvn package`
+ 3. Execute the training application with `java -jar training/target/training-1.0-SNAPSHOT.jar`

 **Please be aware** The process of training a model may take a lot of time, depending on your machine.
+Also note that you need CUDA 9 and a CUDA capable graphics card.

 ## Deploy the code
 This code runs on top of tomcat 9.
 You need to install Tomcat on your computer